mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0209-other-web-frameworks.markdown

 Pyramid applications are built using a model-view-controller architecture.

+## TurboGears2
+[TurboGears2](http://www.turbogears.org) born as a full stack layer on top of Pylons is now a standalone web framework that can act both as a full stack solution (like Django) or as a micro framework.

 ## Falcon
 [Falcon](http://falconframework.org/) is a minimalist web framework designed with web application speed as a top priority.